 Never let allegations by a child or young person go unrecorded or unreported, including any made against you.
-If you receive a disclosure, about an adult colleague, it is important to reassure the child that what he says will be taken very seriously and everything possible done to help.
+If you receive a disclosure, about an adult colleague, it is important to reassure the child that what they say will be taken very seriously and everything possible done to help.

 In all instances the Headteacher must be informed.
-If the head teacher is not available then the DSL should be advised.
+If the Headteacher is not available then the DSL should be advised.

-If the allegation concerns the Headteacher, then the CEO and Chair of the Trust must be informed.
+If the allegation concerns the Headteacher then the CEO and Chair of the Trust must be informed.

-In all situations regarding an allegation of abuse against a member of staff/volunteer/governor the school must not act alone and must seek advice and make a referral where necessary.
+In all situations regarding an allegation of abuse against a member of staff [including supply staff/volunteers/governors] the school must not act alone and must seek advice and make a referral where necessary.

-In such circumstances our Headteacher, or the CEO if the allegation is against the Headteacher, will contact the LADO for advice
+In such circumstances our Headteacher, or Chair of Governors [if the allegation is against the Headteacher] will contact the LADO for advice